-Three important interrelated factors pertain to plant watering.
+Three important factors pertain to plant watering.
 First, overwatering/ underwatering.
-Waterlogging the root system of a plant cuts off oxygen to the roots and can negatively impact normal plant functions as well as lead to fungal growth and wood rot.
+Second, waterlogging the root system of a plant cuts off oxygen to the roots and can negatively impact normal plant functions.
+As well as lead to fungal growth and wood rot.
 Too little water has negative effects as well, putting the plant into a drought stress mode.
-Whether watering is by hand or sprinkler or other system, the process should be monitored to assure that the root zone is wet but not oversaturated.
-Simply sticking your finger into the soil to gauge moisture conditions is always a recommended test.

 A second factor is water quality.
-Irrigation water containing high levels of salt can cause salt stress, burning, in the plant because the intake of salts is more than the plant can handle.
-In addition, use of highly saline or alkaline water results in salt accumulation in the soil which can lock up nutrients and make them unavailable to the plants.
+Irrigation water containing high levels of salt can cause salt stress.
+By burning, in the plant because the intake of salts is more than the plant can handle.
+In addition, use of highly saline or alkaline water results in salt accumulation in the soil; which can lock up nutrients and make them unavailable to the plants.
 Water with low to moderate salinity levels is best.

 If a garden is given supplementary watering through a drip or sprinkler system, or if hand-watering is used, it is an easy matter to periodically add liquid fertilizer to the water and accomplish two tasks at once.
 The term “fertigation” is used to describe this practice.